chckm473/alert/README.md

-This repo is for Jackthebox's alert machine.
+This repo is for Hackthebox's alert machine.
 I found it easier to perform LFI / data exfil with this code

+Start Listner:

+python xss-server.py

+Run Client:

+python xss-client.py --filepath=../../blahbah